 The Cassini Radio Science User's Guide describes data acquired during Radio Science (RS) observations of the Saturn system using the Cassini spacecraft.
 It also describes solar corona, relativity, and gravitational wave data collected during the Cassini-Huygens cruise to Saturn.
-This User's Guide provides an overview of the science investigations that drove the data collection and describes the types of data that resulted and how they were acquired and processed prior to delivery to the NASA Planetary Data System (PDS) for archive and use by the science community, found at http://pds-atmospheres.nmsu.edu/data_and_services/atmospheres_data/Cassini/rss.html.
+This User's Guide provides an overview of the science investigations that drove the data collection and describes the types of data that resulted and how they were acquired and processed prior to delivery to the NASA Planetary Data System (PDS) for archive and use by the science community, found at http://atmos.pds.nasa.gov/data and services/atmospheres data/Cassini/rss.html.